amitboruah/netlify-CMS-with-Next-Js/content/home.md

     description: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 ---

-Welcome to my awesome page about cats of the internet.
+Welcome to my awesome page about Dog of the internet.

 This page is built with NextJS, and content is managed in Netlify CMS